ch007m/r-d/olm/README.md

 ...
 ```

-## Deploy an OpenShift Operator using a subscription
+## Deploy an Operator using a subscription

 - In order to install an operator, it is needed to have an `OperatorGroup` resource to define
 ```bash